 - have not filed a Chapter 7 bankruptcy within the prior eight years and gotten a discharge.

-We recommend that you download or print a copy of our Kentucky Bankruptcy Checklist.
+We recommend downloading or printing a copy of our Kentucky Bankruptcy Checklist.
 When you have gathered your documents to file with us, here are your options:

 - You can scan your documents and email them to Office@Bankruptcy-Divorce.com.